What are Diversified Investment examples?

 Normally, the greater the risk the greater the return and vice versa.
 Strategies that are riskier have more pronounced upward and downward movements, and those that can be considered "safer" potentially offer lower returns but also lower losses.
 Diversification reduces the risk while maintaining an adequate expected return.

 It is a variable that measures the frequency and intensity of changes in the price of an asset or in the financial markets.
-This variable quantifies risk over a certain time interval.
+This variable quantifies risk over a certain time period.

-It is a way of grouping instruments based on their characteristics and behaviour.
-At Openbank we show you these asset classes:
+It is a way of grouping together instruments based on their characteristics and behaviour.
+At Openbank, we offer the following asset classes:

 Liquidity and monetary assets.